Skip to main content

 The essential guide to understanding Erasmus+

-Other important contractual provisions
+Other important provisions

 Financial guarantee

-If the financial capacity is considered weak, the National or Executive Agency may require any beneficiary which has been awarded a grant exceeding EUR 60 000 to lodge a guarantee in advance in order to limit the financial risks connected with the pre-financing payment.
+If the financial capacity is considered weak, the National or Executive Agency may require any beneficiary which has been awarded a grant exceeding EUR 60 000 to provide a guarantee in advance in order to limit the financial risks connected with the pre-financing payment.
 This guarantee can be requested for up to the same amount of the pre-financing payment(s).

 The purpose of such guarantee is to make a bank or financial institution stand as irrevocable collateral security or first-call guarantor of the beneficiary’s obligations deriving from the grant agreement.